-The Alzheimer Society recognizes the significant investment of time and effort caregivers offer to those with Alzheimer’s disease or other dementias.
-We provide support to caregivers across Canada and have developed a range of informative brochures and publications.
-For programs and services near you, contact your local Alzheimer Society.
+The Alzheimer Society Suroît recognizes the significant investment of time and effort caregivers offer to those with Alzheimer’s disease or other dementias.
+We provide support to caregivers across the Suroît region.
+The Alzheimer Society Canada have developed a range of informative brochures and publications.
+For programs and services near you, contact us at 1-877-773-0303.

 In addition, below are some resources from other organizations to help you better understand Alzheimer’s disease and your role as a caregiver.